Defective Seat Belt Attorney

 In addition to providing protection in the event of an accident, seat belts can also aid in protection against other vehicle safety features such as airbags; when vehicle occupants are not wearing seat belts, airbags can injure or kill them due to the rate of acceleration and impact from deployment.
-While the intended purpose of seat belts is to protect a vehicle’s passengers, they can become the source of injury or death when defective and improperly functioning.
+While the intended purpose of seat belts is to protect a vehicle’s passengers, a defective seat belt can become the source of injury or death when it improperly functions.

 Defective Design and Manufacturing